Sins of the Mind: Plot

 The Wideners are an upper-middle-class family of artistically gifted individuals, consisting of photographer father William Widener (Farrell), socialite mother Eve Widener (Clayburgh), and daughters Michelle and Allegra Widener (Crider and co-actress Cyia Batten, respectively).
-Michelle is a successful commercial artist who chooses to live at home with her parents but still earns money, and Allegra often feels like she is living in Michelle's shadow, and that her parents are pretentious and have constantly fawned over Michelle's prodigious abilities since childhood.
-The family enjoys a renaissance fair one afternoon, and Michelle stays later, getting a ride with friends, when the car crashes and Michelle is left comatose.
+Michelle is a successful commercial artist who chooses to live at home with her parents, but still earns money.
+Allegra often feels like she is living in Michelle's shadow, and that her parents are pretentious and have constantly fawned over Michelle's prodigious abilities since childhood.
+The family enjoys a renaissance fair one afternoon.
+Michelle stays later, getting a ride with friends when the car crashes and Michelle is left comatose.
 Her family, horrified, wait day and night for her to regain consciousness.
 While singing "Up Where We Belong" by Jennifer Warnes (a favourite family song), the Wideners are surprised and delighted to find out that Michelle has awoken.

 Michelle seems normal, and a brain scan reveals no lasting damage, but she exhibits extremely childlike behaviours and noticeable sexual promiscuity.
 While in the hospital, she hits on a male nurse, French kissing him and fondling him.
 Her parents, none the wiser, take her home and have a pool party in her honour, but Eve is shocked when Michelle eats a whole bowl of strawberries and then asks for whipped cream, as well.

-Michelle is sexually-frustrated at the party, upset when boys she likes are seen with other girls.
+Michelle is sexually frustrated at the party, upset when boys she likes are seen with other girls.
 Sneaking out at night, she bumps into a neighbour, Edward, walking his dog in the forest; the two begin a sexual affair that they make minimal effort to conceal.
 Allegra is disgusted when she walks in on Michelle later initiating sex with an uncle, and when Edward's wife finds out about his infidelity, she calls Michelle a slut and breaks off her friendship with the Wideners.
 Allegra moves out, and Eve and William discover that Michelle has been shoplifting and stealing family heirlooms.